RTXGod-exe/Very-First-Repository/README.md

 # Very Simple Calendar

-its just a calendar. yk how it works.
+its just a calendar in python. yk how it works.